 Why am I charged VAT?

 Your service address indicates you live in one of the countries we are required to collect and remit VAT for sales to customers located in the EU, Norway, or Switzerland.
 You can find the full list of countries above.
-If your service address is not where you consume Twilio’s products, you can update it in the Twilio Console.
+If your service address is not where you consume Twilio’s products, you can update it in Twilio Console.

 How is VAT determined?

 VAT is applied based on where the customer consumes Twilio’s products and services.
 Tax rates will be consistent with what the customers currently pay for relevant goods and services in their country or jurisdiction.
 The services provided are under the categories of Electronically Supplied Services & Telecommunications.
 Twilio uses your service address for tax calculation purposes.
-If your service address is not where you consume Twilio’s products, you can update it in the Twilio Console.
+If your service address is not where you consume Twilio’s products, you can update it in Twilio Console.

 How can I be Tax Exempt for VAT?